UnitForDataScience/Chest-X-Ray-Image-Classifier/README.md

-# Moon-Crater-Image-Classifier
+# Chest-X-Ray-Image-Classifier
-Utilize a neural network to classify images of craters on the moon's surface
+Utilize a neural network to classify chest x-ray images of lungs with or without pneumonia